 - Molded zippers: Orientation is less critical as their teeth are centered on the tape.

-Once the zipper is sewn in place, fold the fabric over along the seam line and add a topstitch to keep the seam flat.
-If you want to further secure the raw edge, you can bind it with grosgrain or finish it with a zig-zag stitch before folding and sewing the top stitch.
+Once the zipper is sewn in place with the required seam allowance, fold the fabric over along the seam line and add a topstitch to keep the seam flat.
+If you want to further secure the raw edge, you can bind it with grosgrain or finish it with a zig-zag stitch before folding and sewing the top stitch

 Zipper Seam Allowance